eWaterCycle/grpc4bmi-r/README.md

 devtools::install_github("eWaterCycle/bmi-r")
 ```

-For Python runner
+## Serve the model using grpc4bmi

+The [grpc4bmi](https://github.com/eWaterCycle/grpc4bmi) server can serve models written in R as a grpc service.
+The grpc service can be consumed by the Python grpc BmiClient.

+First the model should be wrapped in a basic model interface be subclassing the AbstractBmi class.

+Then install dependencies for running grpc4bmi server:

 ```bash
 pip install grpc4bmi[R]
 ```

-## Serve the model using grpc4bmi

-The [grpc4bmi](https://github.com/eWaterCycle/grpc4bmi) server/client implementation can also host models written in R.

-First the model should be wrapped in a basic model interface be subclassing the AbstractBmi class.
 Then the server can be started with:

 ```bash